dotnet/docs-maui/docs/user-interface/images/images.md

 To comply with Android resource naming rules, app icon filenames must be lowercase, start and end with a letter character, and contain only alphanumeric characters or underscores.
 For more information, see [App resources overview](https://developer.android.com/guide/topics/resources/providing-resources) on developer.android.com.

-By default, a .NET MAUI image maps to the *drawable-mdpi* resolution on Android, the *@1x* resolution on iOS, and the *scale-100* resolution on Windows.
-This behavior can be overridden by setting the `BaseSize` attribute to values that are divisible by 8:
+The base size of the image can be specified by setting the `BaseSize` attribute to values that are divisible by 8:

 ```xml
 <MauiImage Include="Resources\Images\logo.jpg" BaseSize="376,678" />
 ```

 The value of the `BaseSize` attribute represents the baseline density of the image, and is effectively the 1.0 scale factor for the image (the size you would typically use in your code to specify the image size) from which all other density sizes are derived.
-This value will be used to ensure that vector images are correctly resized to different display densities.
+This value will be used to ensure that images are correctly resized to different display densities.
+If you don't specify a `BaseSize` for a bitmap image, the image isn't resized.
+If you don't specify a `BaseSize` value for a vector image, the dimensions specified in the SVG are assumed to be the base size.

 To add a tint to your images, which is useful when you have icons or simple images you'd like to render in a different color to the source, set the `TintColor` attribute: